Applying Quantum Error-correcting Codes for Fault-tolerant Blind Quantum Cloud Computation

 \section{Related works}

-In original fault-tolerant UBQC\cite{broadbent2009universal}, fault-tolerant quantum computing is performed on the top of brickwork state.
-Thus, the use of CNOT gates acting on non-adjacent qubits in quantum computing requires many SWAP gates for proper implementation, which results in a linear increase in size of brickwork state with the increasing computational scale.
-The required number of prepared qubits is also a linear function multiple of the original UBQC protocol\cite{broadbent2009universal}.
-In our protocol.\ref{protocol2-ftbqc}, the number of ancilla qubits is more constant than the original UBQC protocol.
-Compared to Chien's two fault-tolerant protocols\cite{chien2015fault}, our protocol only requires Alice to send weak coherent pulses to prepare quantum error-corrrecting codes, which can free Alice dependence on quantum computing and quantum memory.
-In addition, since different quantum gates have different sizes, the used quantum gates can be guessed by Bob when eliminating redundant qubits.
-However, our protocol.\ref{protocol2-ftbqc} offers a highly efficient approach for preparing quantum error-correcting codes on cluster state, which can reduce quantum resource consumption while ensuring that Bob is unknown to the prepared state, and then performs the fault-tolerant quantum computing on encoded brickwork state, which can enhance $\epsilon$ blindness and $\epsilon$ reliability for practical quantum computing applications.
+In the original fault-tolerant UBQC~\cite{broadbent2009universal}, fault-tolerant quantum computing is performed on the top of the brickwork state.
+Thus, the use of CNOT gates acting on non-adjacent qubits in quantum computing requires many SWAP gates for proper implementation, which results in a linear increase in the size of the brickwork state with the scaling of the computation~\cite{broadbent2009universal}.
+In our Protocol.\ref{protocol2-ftbqc}, the number of ancilla qubits remains relatively constant as the computational size.
+In addition, when compared to Chien's two fault-tolerant protocols~\cite{chien2015fault}, our protocol only requires Alice to send weak coherent pulses to prepare quantum error-correcting codes, which can free Alice's dependence on quantum computing and quantum memory.
+In addition, since different quantum gates have different sizes, the used quantum gates can be estimated by Bob when eliminating redundant qubits.
+However, our Protocol.\ref{protocol2-ftbqc} offers a highly efficient approach for preparing quantum error-correcting codes on cluster state, which not only can reduce quantum resource consumption, but also can ensure that Bob cannot gain any information on the prepared state.
+Furthermore, our approach supports fault-tolerant quantum computing on encoded brickwork state, which can enhance $\epsilon$ blindness and $\epsilon$ reliability for practical quantum computing applications.